 Plenty of Songs

-First, we live in a time of unprecedented wealth of Christian music, and there is no shortage whatsoever of older songs, newer songs, and fresh renditions of older songs that are rock-solid in their biblical content — creative, fresh, and powerful both in their lyrics and in their tunes.
+First, we live in a time of unprecedented wealth of Christian music.
+There is no shortage whatsoever of older songs, newer songs, and fresh renditions of older songs that are rock-solid in their biblical content and creative, fresh, and powerful both in their lyrics and in their tunes.

 Pastors and lead worshipers are never boxed in to using theologically defective or musically dated songs, if they don’t want to.
 If you want to be theologically and biblically faithful as a lead worshiper and feed your flock with the richest of biblical food and the most engaging of tunes, there is a wealth of old and new to choose from so that you never have to sing something theologically defective or misleading or unhelpful.